dev-sec/windows-baseline/README.md

     define which users are allowed to impersonate a client after authentication

   * `se_load_driver_privilege`
-    define which users are allowed to impersonate a client after authentication
+    define which users are allowed to load and unload device drivers

   * `se_batch_logon_right`
     define which users are allowed to log on as a batch job